Skip to main content

 Two types of aid are available under the Montgomery GI Bill:

 • Active Duty provides benefits to veterans with at least two years of active duty.
 These benefits are paid on a monthly basis.
-The maximum monthly rate is $1,994 for those who completed an enlistment of at least three years.

 • Selected Reserve applies to members of the armed forces’ reserve units.
-The maximum monthly benefit for these reservists is $384.

-How to Apply for Education Benefits Through the VA
+How to apply for education benefits through the VA

 Getting the military to pay for college is not automatic; there are a few things that veterans need to do to use education benefits available from the VA.
 Here are the basic steps: